 If you have any open sores oractive lesions, it’s best to avoid swimming altogether.

-The chlorine in pool water can irritate your skin and make your symptoms worse.
+The chlorine in pool water can irritate your skin and make the pain and your symptoms worse.